YosysHQ/nextpnr/README.md

 sudo make install
 ```

- - For an ECP5 blinky, first synthesise using `yosys blinky.ys` in `ecp5/synth`.
+ - For an ECP5 blinky on the 45k ULX3S board, first synthesise using `yosys blinky.ys` in `ecp5/synth`.
   - Then run ECP5 place-and route using `./nextpnr-ecp5 --json ecp5/synth/blinky.json --basecfg ecp5/synth/ulx3s_empty.config --bit ecp5/synth/ulx3s.bit`
   - Note that `ulx3s_empty.config` contains fixed/unknown bits to be copied to the output bitstream
   - You can also use `--textcfg out.config` to write a text file describing the bitstream for debugging